Breach Response

 Breach analysis

-The Breach Analysis Team (BAT) convenes to review the risk assessment and categorizes the risk represented by the breach as low, moderate, or high.
-The BAT consists of stakeholders in leadership positions and security / privacy subject matter experts for the affected system.
-The team determines if the conditions of the breach warrant notifying the affected individuals.
-If so, the team drafts a Notification and Mitigation Plan to the HHS Privacy Incident Response Team (PIRT).
-The Business Owner of the system has the final decision on whether notification and mitigation will go forward.
+The Breach Analysis Team (BAT), composed of leadership stakeholders and security and privacy subject matter experts for the affected system, convenes to review the risk assessment and categorize the breach as low, moderate, or high.
+The BAT determines whether the breach warrants notification of affected individuals and, if required, drafts a Notification and Mitigation Plan for the HHS Privacy Incident Response Team (PIRT).
+The system’s Business Owner makes the final decision on whether notification and mitigation will proceed.

 Notification and mitigation